Luzon water redstart

 The Luzon water redstart (Phoenicurus bicolor), also known as the Luzon redstart, is a species of bird in the family Muscicapidae.

 It is endemic to the Philippines found primarily on Luzon with no records in Mindoro since 1965.
-Its natural habitats are tropical moist lowland forest, subtropical or tropical moist montane forest, and rivers.
+Its natural habitats are tropical moist lowland forest, tropical moist montane forest, and rivers.

 It is threatened by habitat loss.

-This species was formerly placed in the genus Rhyacornis but was moved to Phoenicurus based on the results of a molecular phylogenetic study published in 2010.

-Description
+Description and taxonomy

 EBird describes the bird as "A fairly small bird of fast-flowing streams through foothill and montane forest or scrub.
 Slaty-blue with a rufous belly and tail.
 Female is a duller version of the male.
 Somewhat similar in color to Blue-headed Fantail, but has a shorter tail and is usually restricted to streams.
 Also similar to Blue Rock-Thrush, but smaller, with a dark tail.
 Song is a slightly ascending series of notes run together to sound like a quavering whistle."

 They exhibit sexual dimorphism which males have the red belly and vents with the females having a plainer and more uniform blue plumage.

-Its primary diet includes small invertebrates.
+This species is most similar to the Plumbeous water redstart but more extensive reddish brown or rufous on rump and bellly.
+These two similar species was formerly placed in the genus Rhyacornis but was moved to Phoenicurus based on the results of a molecular phylogenetic study published in 2010.

+Ecology and behavior

+Its primary diet includes small invertebrates taken from the water's edge or in flight.
+Forages mostly around the stream hopping from boulder to boulder.
+Typically seen in pairs.

+Nest recorded in February and March and a fledgling observed in May.
+Nest was found 1.5 meters on a rocky bank.
+Clutch size consists of 2 to 4 eggs, typically 3.